liferay-design/liferay.design/src/markdown/lexicon/core-components/table/table.md

 order: 341
 ---

-A table is a specific pattern for comparing datasets in a very direct and analytical way.

 ### Usage

 A table view is useful for comparing entries that need exhaustive comparison.
 Tables display text heavily.
 If you need to display images, we recommend that you use lists or cards.